A Creative Output Dilemma - Part 2

 Use your creativity to summon some support from local newspapers, community radio, posters in café’s, shops etc..

 All you need now is the money and your paintings.
 Once you are exhibiting, you need work on collecting more names and addresses from patrons who are regular visitors to that Gallery anyhow.

 Your combined list from friends, fans, gallery visitors, crowd funding participants will be your future fan list, which you will need to write on a regular basis to let them know what you are up to, yes, they deserve that.
 And remember the principle “out of sight out of mind”, don’t let that happen, stay in contact, once every 2-month should do the trick.

-Here is a crowd funding web-site: crowdfunding.com study some of the initiatives, and you will notice that artists give something in return, which could be a mini painting, or why not cut up a large painting, and give each crowd funder a part of it.
+Here is a crowd funding comparing web-site: crowdfunding.com study some of the initiatives, and you will notice that artists give something in return, which could be a mini painting, or why not cut up a large painting, and give each crowd funder a part of it.
 In case you become famous, someone would try to buy all the part to get the painting.

-A similar concept works well for authors, to get funding for self-publishing, the supporters will get a free download of the book.
+A similar concept works well for writers, and authors, to get funding for self-publishing, the supporters will get a free download of the book.
 And similar for musicians, who may want to crowd fund a recording session in a professional studio, or a CD release.
 Crowd funding is also a good way to create a greater fan base.